HarithaRajaram/Chromite-core-Caches/README.md

     Generates ASM to fill the Data Cache by performing consecutive loads at different address locations, jumps to the next line in each iteration

     _Code Description_
-     1)Perform a fence operation to clear out the data cache subsystem and the fill buffer.
-     2)Perform several load operations to fill up the cache 3)In each iteration, we visit the next way in the same set.
-     4)Once all the ways in a set are touched, we visit the next set.
-     The total number of iterations is parameterized based on YAML input

 ├── uatg_dcache_load_ns.py